US extends social distancing to April 30 in hopes of avoiding 100,000 coronavirus deaths

 Talk of quarantine turns to travel advisories

-The state of New York has been facing the brunt of the pandemic in the US.
+The state of New York has become the epicenter of the pandemic in the US.

 Officials have struggled to obtain the resources to match the cases that have surged to more than 59,000.
 Deaths from the virus in the state increased by 237 in less than 24 hours over the weekend, reaching at least 965 deaths.